Medical insurance: What snowbirds should consider

-Nearly every American I talk to while travelling has an opinion about our social healthcare model.
-While not everyone supports the Canadian model, they certainly admire our universal healthcare.
-If you are lucky enough to spend an extended period of Canadian winter in the warm(er) southern tier of the United States, Mexico, or somewhere else, you will need to arrange medical insurance for your time away from Canada.
+Nearly every American I talk to while travelling has an opinion about our social health-care model.
+While not everyone supports the Canadian model, they certainly admire our universal health-care.
+If you are lucky enough to spend an extended period of the Canadian winter in the warm(er) southern tier of the United States, Mexico or somewhere else, you will need to arrange medical insurance for your time away from Canada.

 This time of year, RVwest magazine gets more queries about medical insurance for extended stays outside of Canada than any other topic.
-We wanted to give our readers a more in-depth look at what the questions and answers regarding insurance.
-And to have a look at what the insurance companies find are top questions on minds of snowbirds.
+We wanted to give our readers a more in-depth look at the questions and answers regarding insurance, and to discover what the insurance companies find are the top questions on the minds of snowbirds.
 What follows is an exploration of those questions directly with representatives from two insurance companies.

 Medipac and Manulife are two companies that provide comprehensive medical insurance plans and representatives from each provided input for this article.

-“The most important issue to consider when purchasing travel medical insurance is coverage for pre-existing medical conditions, and to be skeptical of prices that are too low.”
-Christopher Davidge, Vice President, Medipac.
+“The most important issue to consider when purchasing travel medical insurance is coverage for pre-existing medical conditions, and to be skeptical of prices that are too low,” said Christopher Davidge, vice-president, Medipac.
 He said the top five questions his team gets are: